Seagate USB External drive compatibility

 Feature limitations - some USB ports may not be compatible with external hard drives.

-Sector size - 512 vs Advanced format drive (4K)Using a USB drive with Network routerUsing a USB drive to a Gaming ConsoleUsing a USB drive with Blu-Ray / DVD playerUsing a USB drive with DVRUsing a USB drive with TVUsing a USB drive with ServerUsing a USB drive in a carOperating System Compatibility Connecting a Seagate USB Hard Drive to a network router
+Sector size - 512 vs Advanced format drive (4K)IndexUsing a USB drive with Network routerUsing a USB drive to a Gaming ConsoleUsing a USB drive in a carUsing a USB drive with a Smart TVUsing a USB drive with ServerUsing a USB drive with DVRUsing a USB drive with Blu-Ray / DVD playerOperating System Compatibility Connecting a Seagate USB Hard Drive to a network router

 Connecting a Seagate USB Hard Drive to a USB port on your existing network router could be a cost effective way to share files and data on the network and may be accessible to many devices such as PCs, Macs, Smart TVs, and even Tablets and Phones.